Florian-Wilhelm/Raspberry-Pi/Project10/README.md

 ### Push button and OLED SSD1306

-GPS data on a mountain in Bavaria, Pico and GPS module get supplied by a power bank.
+GPS data generated on a mountain in Bavaria, Pico and GPS module get supplied by a power bank.

 Note 1: script is saved as "main.py", so it starts automatically.